Office of the Dean

 Our two departments, graduate and undergraduate, specialize in meeting the needs of learners in various stages of life.
 As you browse our site you will find the details of all of our programs, certificates, and endorsements.

-Our School of Education is STEM-strong.
+Our College of Education and Human Services is STEM-strong.
 As a partner in the prestigious 100Kin10 initiative, we are committed to implementing creative and innovative responses to our nation’s shared goal of preparing 100,000 excellent STEM teachers in 10 years.

 Funded by the Carnegie Corporation of New York, Rider FIRST (Full Immersion Residency in STEM Teaching) is recruiting and preparing 75 new STEM K-5 teachers in an innovative full-immersion teacher preparation program that is firmly grounded in best practices and educational theory.
 This residency preparation project brings together elementary children, change-of-career STEM professionals, in-service teachers, and university faculty to create a scalable, sustainable model for preparing K-6 teachers that breaks down historical barriers between campus-based teacher education and school-based field experience.
-Our second cohort began work at a local elementary school this year and is currently completing the program.
+Our third cohort began work at two local elementary schools this year and recently completed the program.

-With generous funding from the Martinson Family Foundation, we have created five online graduate level science and engineering as design courses and five online graduate level mathematics courses to enable teachers to deepen their understanding of STEM topics and achieve certification through grade 8.
+With generous funding from the Martinson Family Foundation, we have created five online graduate level science and engineering as design courses and five online graduate level mathematics courses to enable teachers to deepen their understanding of STEM topics and achieve certification through grade 8 in many states.

-Another successful initiative is Rider SELECT, a collaboration between Rider’s Departments of Science and our School of Education.
+Another successful initiative is Rider SELECT, a collaboration between Rider’s Departments of Science and our College of Education and Human Services.
 SELECT is dedicated to the preparation and career-long professional development of grades K-12 teachers of science and mathematics.

 Established in 2003, our CONNECT-ED (C-E) initiative is a consortium of 20 central New Jersey districts and independent schools, Rider and Princeton Universities, Raritan Valley Community College, and the Bristol-Myers Squibb Corporation.
 Funded by 3M, Bristol-Myers Squibb and the Martinson Family Foundation, it is dedicated to providing a coherent, sustained system of professional development for K-12 teachers of science and mathematics that models the inquiry approach to teaching and learning.
 Rider serves as lead institution for the Consortium.